Mypainismorethanyours/CustomGPT/README.md

 # #
 ## Overview
-A GPT-like website which allows users to customize roles.
+A ChatGPT-like website which allows users to customize roles.

 ## Run
 ```shell